syl20bnr/spacemacs/README.md

 - all the layer files
 - the documentation

-For the packages shipped in this repository you can refer to the files header.
+For the packages shipped in this repository, you can refer to the files header.

 [Spacemacs logo][] by [Nasser Alshammari][] released under a [Creative Commons Attribution-ShareAlike 4.0 International License.](http://creativecommons.org/licenses/by-sa/4.0/)